-further and saying I never saw John D. Rockefeller but once in my life, and that was 29 years ago or more, while I was governor of Obio.
-"I had the pleasure of meeting him in connection with the ceremonies con-nected with the laying of the corner-stone of the Young Men's Christian as-sociation building at Cleveland.
-With that single exception, I never saw him, never spoke to him and never com-municated with him in any way, direct-ly or indirectly. or indirectly.
-"Mr. Harriman I have seen oftener, I have seen him three times-twice at the White House; the last time as an hon-ored guest at the wedding ceremonies of the president's daughter.
+"I trust I may be pardoned for going further and saying I never saw John D. Rockefeller but once in my life, and that was 20 years ago or more, while I that was 20 years ago or more, while I was governor of Ohio.
+"I had the pleasure of meeting him in connection with the ceremonies con-nected with the laying of the corner-stone of the Young Men's Christian as-sociation ballding at Cleveland.
+With that single exception, I never saw him, never spoke to him and never cem-municated with him in any way, direct-ly or indirectly.

+ly or indirectly.
+"Mr. Harriman I have seen oftener, I and Harrison I have seen oftener, I have seen him three times-twice at the White House: the last time as an hon-ored guest at the wedding coremonies of the president's daughter.
 On neither of these occasions did I have any con-versations with him.

-"The only other time I ever saw him was to meet him at a dinner party giv-on by Senator and Mrs. Depew. where Speaker Cannon and his daughter.
-Son-tor Spooner and his wife, Senator Elkins and his wife, and many others were.
+"The only other time I ever saw him was to meet him at a dinner party giv-in by Senator and Mrs. Depew, where Speaker Cannon and his daughter, Son-tor Spooner and his wife, Senator El-kins and his wife, and many others, were present.

-Exapt only the brief conversation of the evening in the presence of all icident, not a policy.
-But it was an icident of such character that I felt my duty as a representative of the copie of Ohio to do with respect to it what I have don "It was charged-and the president
+EXApt only the brief conversation of the evening in the presence of all icident, not a policy.
+But it was an icident of such character that I felt my duty as a representative of the ople of Ohio to do with respect to it what I have done.

-"It was charged-and the president was made to believe-that certain men of the Twenty-fifth infantry had made a murderous midnight assault upon the sleeping men, women and children of Brownsville; that they had 'shot up' the lown as the expression goes, and that they had sliled one man, and wounded another, and put in jeopardy the lives of many.
-He believed that this was done by a few, but that others of the battalion knew and refused to disclose the identity of the men who did it.
-"As a result he ordered that the
+"It was charged-and the president was made to believe-that certain men of the Twenty-fifth infantry had made of the Twenty-fifth infanity had made a murderous midnight assault upon the sleeping men, women and children of Brownsville; that they had 'shot up' the lown as the expression goes, and that they had killed one man, and wounded another, and put in jeopardy the lives of many.
+He believed that this was done by a few, but that others of the battallon knew and refused to disclose the identity of the men who did it.

-"As a result he ordered that the whole battolion should be distrissed without honor, the innocent and the guilty alker the guilty because they were guilty, the innocent because they ould not be distinguished from the
+battalion knew and refused to disclose the identity of the men who did it.
+"As a result he ordered that the whole battalion should be dismissed without honor, the innocent and the guilty allke; the guilty because they were guilty, the innocent because they could not be distinguished from the guilty. guilty.